An official website of the United States government

 The U.S. Consulate General Melbourne is now taking applications for the Melbourne Youth Advisory Council and for Youth Council Networks in Tasmania, South Australia, and the Northern Territory

-The U.S. Embassy in Canberra is seeking dynamic, globally minded tertiary students and young professionals to join our Youth Advisory Council.
-The Youth Advisory Council is a group of high achievers with a wide range of backgrounds and experiences who meet regularly with senior officials to discuss the future and critical issues facing both our countries, plan engagements and undertake projects on topics of mutual interest.
+The U.S. Embassy in Canberra is seeking dynamic, globally minded young professionals and tertiary students to join our Youth Advisory Council.
+The Council is an engaged, creative and diverse group with a wide range of backgrounds and experiences who meet regularly with senior officials to discuss and advise on issues that are important to them.
+Council members will plan engagements with the Embassy and undertake projects on topics of mutual interest.

 The primary goals of the Council are:

-Please provide a cover letter (up to 500 words) addressing the following two prompts using the form provided:
+Please fill out the application form, including addressing the following two prompts using the form provided:

-Each member is required to organise an engagement with the Embassy: some examples members have done in the past:
+Each member is required to organise an engagement with the Embassy.
+Some examples that members have done in the past:

 The U.S. Consulate General Melbourne is seeking diverse, energetic, creative and engaged young professionals and students to join our Melbourne Youth Advisory Council.
 The Council will consist of 12 individuals from a wide range of backgrounds and experience who meet regularly with the Consul General and other U.S. Government representatives to discuss and advise on issues that are important to young Australians.